 a.
 Prompt and Clear Communication

 When payment issues emerge, it is critical to communicate with customers promptly and clearly.
-Responding promptly helps to avoid misunderstandings and demonstrates your commitment to resolve the issue properly.
+Responding promptly helps to avoid misunderstandings and demonstrates your commitment to resolving the issue properly.
 Timely communication promotes trust and indicates your commitment to client service.

 b.
 Establish Clear Payment Terms

 Before completing any transaction, carefully identify and communicate payment terms to your customers.
 This establishes expectations and avoids uncertainty, making it easier to manage payments and avoid future disagreements.
-Clear terminology also serve as a reference point if misunderstandings arise.
+Clear terminology also serves as a reference point if misunderstandings arise.

 c.
 Organize Invoices and Receipts Efficiently